 As you might know 15th August was the Indian Independence Day.
 Since it was a long weekend this time almost everybody I know had decided to go out of town for a quick weekend trip.
 But I did get to celebrate at work the next day where we had a mini celebration with everyone showing up in traditional Indian clothes.
 I wore a sari!
-Its definitely fun to see folks you’ve only seen in business suits dressed up in bright and vibrant Indian colors.
+Its definitely fun to see folks you’ve only seen in business suits dressed up in bright and vibrant Indian colours.

 I love wearing saris and I’ll take any opportunity to wear one.
 The fun thing about saris is that you can wear it in a gazillion different ways.
 I’d originally planned to drape this one Bengali style but unfortunately I have no idea how to do that and I didn’t have time to go to a beauty parlor and get someone to help.